juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 Now that global resources have been installed, each time a scene is loaded, it will scan that scene and inject any component that requires its resources.

 **Important note**: the global dependency scope will, by default, inject each newly loaded scene.
 This may have an impact on loading times or be a cause of frame drops when a scene is streamed in.
 You can disable the automatic injection process in the Impossible Odds project settings panel.
 You can use the `InjectScene` method of the global scope to apply it to any loaded scene afterwards.
+Alternatively, if you want to control this behaviour at runtime, the global scope exposes the `AutoInjectLoadedScenes` property to turn this feature on/off.

 #### Advanced